doocs/leetcode/solution/0200-0299/0230.Kth Smallest Element in a BST/README_EN.md

 </ul>

 <p>&nbsp;</p>
-<strong>Follow up:</strong> If the BST is modified often (i.e., we can do insert and delete operations) and you need to find the kth smallest frequently, how would you optimize?
+<p><strong>Follow up:</strong> If the BST is modified often (i.e., we can do insert and delete operations) and you need to find the kth smallest frequently, how would you optimize?</p>

 ## Solutions